Stefan Veselka - Conductor/Pianist

 Highlights were his debut in the Concertgebouw Amsterdam with the Brabant Philharmonic Orchestra in 2011 and the production of Katja Kabanova with stage director Harry Kupfer which was invited to the Leos - Janacek- Festival 2012 in Brno.

-Stefan Veselka is principal conductor at the opera in Münster from 2014.
+Stefan Veselka is principal conductor of the Münster Symphony Orchestra from 2014.

 Upcoming highlights are new productions of "Benvenuto Cellini", "The Bartered Bride", "Der Freischütz", "Il Barbiere di Siviglia" and "Tosca" as well as returning to the Orlando Festival 2014.